snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/identity-stitching/index.md

 ## Session stitching

 For the out-of-the-box user stitching we opt for the sweet spot method: applying a logic that the majority of our users will benefit from while not introducing compute-heavy calculations.
-We do this in our core dbt package, the `Snowplow Digital` package that produces a `users` table.
+We do this in our core dbt package, the `Snowplow Unified Digital` package that produces a `users` table.

 We provide user stitching on one layer: between the primary `user_identifier` field and a custom defined (`var('snowplow__user_stitching_id')`) id field.
 The package considers the `user_identifier` field as the primary key for the users table and this would typically be the most "reliable" cookie based field, hence it is defaulted to `domain_userid` when processing web events and the session_context entity based user_id for mobile events.
 The custom defined id to be used for stitching is recommended to be the `atomic.user_id` field that is used for tracking logged in users.
 This reliable user identifier field is the common denominator for applying the so called session-stitching in our packages.